-In a recent study, researchers from King's College London used Nightingale’s blood analysis technology to find that switching to whole almonds as snacks for just six weeks can improve heart health and lower unhealthy LDL-cholesterol levels.
+In a study, researchers from King's College London used Nightingale’s blood analysis technology to find that switching to whole almonds as snacks for just six weeks can improve heart health and lower unhealthy LDL-cholesterol levels.

 You may think of snacks as the small (irrelevant) meal of the day.
 However, data from the UK and USA show that most people consume more than 2 snacks per day, contributing to 20-25% of their daily energy intake on average.
 What’s concerning is that the average snack has a nutrient profile of 14% of energy as saturated fats and 23% of energy as sugars (predominantly added sugars) — both exceeding the upper-limit dietary recommendations of their intake which can lead to poorer heart health in the long run.